How to Survive Chicago Winters

 Spending an entire day shopping at the Water Tower Place, an eight-level atrium on Chicago’s Magnificent Mile, is easy.
 There are over a dozen restaurants and 60 retail stores, including American Girl Place and a Lego store (one of five in the Chicago area!).

 Even if you’re not a sports fan, you’re sure to become one once you attend a game at the United Sports Center near the Westside Neighborhood in Chicago.
-Affectionately called “The Madhouse on Madison” by locals, the United Sports Center is home to the Bulls football team and Blackhawks hockey team.
+Affectionately called “The Madhouse on Madison” by locals, the United Sports Center is home to the Bulls basketball team and Blackhawks hockey team.

 As spring approaches, celebrate St. Patrick’s Day in March when the downtown branch of the Chicago River is dyed bright green, a tradition dating back to 1962.
 Be prepared to bundle up, though, because it’s usually bitter cold in March, and it could be snowing.
 Chicago’s equally famous St. Patrick’s Day Parade is also held the same Saturday the river is dyed green.